 Corbin

-Anabelle Cruse Bardinet, Corbin's owner, said, that she'd nothing at all to complain about 2014.
-She's got the max. out from the grapes thanks to beautiful, sunny and warm September and October.
+Anabelle Cruse Bardinet, Corbin's owner, said she'd nothing to complain about in 2014.
+She's got the max. out from the grapes thanks to beautiful, sunny, warm September and October.

-2012 was lighter and not so compelling as 2014.
+2012 was lighter and less compelling than 2014.
 More round and with a lot of charm and tasty fruit.
 91p.

 L'Eglise Clinet